yogi-bear-92/agent-factory/ONBOARDING.md

 - And more...

 ### API Documentation
-This is a framework project, not an API.
-"Documentation" refers to:
+This is a framework project with multiple components:
+- **Agent API**: Agent interface and communication protocols
+- **Knowledge API**: Vector database and RAG operations
-- **Template Documentation**: Structured PRP formats
+- **Workflow API**: PRP execution and validation
-- **Command Documentation**: Claude Code command specifications
-- **Context Documentation**: AI-consumable documentation patterns
+- **Communication API**: Message bus and coordination

 ## 10. Next Steps - Onboarding Checklist